 The nearest city with specialist precious-metal buyers is Manchester, around 7 to 8 miles south west and roughly a 30 to 40 minute trip by road or tram.
 Sending a volunteer there costs working hours and leaves the shop a hand short.

 The prepaid postal route removes that trip completely.
 You request a label, pack the items carefully, and either arrange a collection or hand the parcel in at a Post Office, with no need to take anyone off the shop floor.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations worth a closer look in Oldham